MethodAtlas

 Tier 1: Experimental (Randomized)

 What it is: The researcher (or someone) randomly assigns treatment.
-Randomization ensures that, in expectation, treated and control groups are identical on all confounders — observed and unobserved.
+Randomization ensures that, in expectation, treated and control groups are balanced on all confounders — observed and unobserved.

 For the training mystery: Randomly assign some job seekers to receive training and others to a control group.
 Compare earnings.
-This approach is exactly what the National Supported Work (NSW) Demonstration did in the 1970s — a landmark study we will revisit in F8.
+This approach is exactly what the National Supported Work (NSW) Demonstration did in the 1970s — a landmark study we will revisit in The Credibility Revolution.
 You can learn the mechanics of designing and analyzing such studies on the experimental design page.

 Limitation: Often infeasible or unethical.
 You cannot randomly assign firm bankruptcy, gender, or economic recessions.